mjseaman/grafana-git-sync-demo/README.md

 # grafana-git-sync-demo

 Hey there!
-This is a fun demo showing how to use [Grafana Git Sync](https://grafana.com/docs/grafana/latest/observability-as-code/provision-resources/git-sync-setup/) and [grafanactl](https://github.com/grafana/grafanactl).
+This is a demo you can use to try [Grafana Git Sync](https://grafana.com/docs/grafana/latest/observability-as-code/provision-resources/git-sync-setup/) and [grafanactl](https://github.com/grafana/grafanactl) while they are still experimental.

 > [!NOTE]
-> This documentation reflects the state of Git Sync as of May 2025.
+> This documentation reflects the state of Git Sync as of June 2025.
 As this feature is actively evolving, some instructions may become outdated quickly.
 Please refer to the [official Grafana documentation](https://grafana.com/docs/grafana/latest/observability-as-code/provision-resources/git-sync-setup/) for the most up-to-date information.

 > [!WARNING]
-> Git Sync is currently in an experimental phase and may have limitations or breaking changes.
-While it represents Grafana's first step toward comprehensive Observability as Code, we don't recommend using it in production or critical environments.
+> Git Sync is currently [experimental]([url](https://grafana.com/docs/release-life-cycle/)) and may have limitations or breaking changes.
+While it represents Grafana's first step toward comprehensive Observability as Code, we don't yet recommend using it for production or critical environments.
+Try it in dev or using this test kit instead!

 ## Target Audience